beinganonymous/Read-the-Docs-demo/abc1.md

 ## Abstract

 **MIT App Inventor** is a web application integrated development environment.
 It allows newcomers to computer programming to create application software(apps).
-This project focuses on improving the capacity of current designer to allow multiple file uploads.
+This project focuses on improving the capacity of the current designer to allow multiple file uploads.
 The current designer only allows uploading one asset at a time.
 If you need to upload 10 images, you need to do the process 10 times.
 It would be a much better experience to be able to upload a number of assets in one go.

-Most of my work has been centred around fixing bugs during the user on-boarding process.
-Further, [#2071](https://github.com/mit-cml/appinventor-sources/issues/2071) which helped me familiarize with different parts of the code-base to a good extent.
+Most of my work has been centered around fixing bugs during the user on-boarding process.
+Further, [#2071](https://github.com/mit-cml/appinventor-sources/issues/2071) which helped me familiarize myself with different parts of the code-base to a good extent.

 ## Deliverables: